HL7/cql/input/pages/02-authorsguide.md

 Even though this example has multiple <span class="kw">without</span> clauses, there is still only a single <span class="kw">where</span> clause for the query.

 Note that the query construct in CQL supports other clauses that are not discussed here.
-For more information on these, refer to <<03-developersguide.adoc#introducing-context-in-queries,Introducing Scoped Definitions In Queries>> and <<03-developersguide.adoc#multi-source-queries,Multi-Source Queries>>.
+For more information on these, refer to [Introducing Scoped Definitions In Queries](03-developersguide.adoc#introducing-context-in-queries) and [Multi-Source Queries](03-developersguide.adoc#multi-source-queries).

 ## Values